What is foster care?

-In the meantime, feeling safe and secure can help foster children adjust to their situations.
-To help children feel safe and secure, you can:
+In the meantime, feeling safe and secure can help your foster child adjust to their changed situation.
+These ideas can help:

-- set up bedrooms and places for children’s belongings
+- Set up bedrooms and places for your foster child’s belongings.

 - Work out regular daily routines for getting up, getting to school, doing homework or after-school activities, having dinner and going to bed.

-- set fair rules and boundaries that are appropriate to children’s ages
+- Set fair rules and boundaries that are appropriate to your foster child’s age.

-- give children hugs, praise and encouragement when they behave well.
+- Give your foster child high fives, thumbs up, hugs and praise and encouragement when they behave well.

 Managing contact between foster children and birth families

-It can often be good for foster children to have contact with their parents and other family members.
-For example, family contact might help children to:
+It can often be good for your foster child to have contact with their birth parents and other family members.
+For example, family contact might help your foster child to:

 - maintain healthy relationships with their family